-Clúid Housing Association is committed to respecting and protecting your privacy.
+Clúid is committed to respecting and protecting your privacy.
 We will always take great care to fulfil our responsibilities under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-At Clúid we collect personal information about you and are committed to protecting this information and your privacy.
-This includes when accessing Clúid’s services, signing a tenancy agreement or visiting our website.
-This statement sets out the basis on which any personal data we collect, use, and store or obtain from or about you will be processed by us.
+At Clúid we may collect personal information about you in different situations, including when you access Clúid’s services, sign a tenancy agreement or visit our website www.cluid.ie This statement sets out the basis on which any personal data we collect, use, and store or obtain from or about you will be processed by us.

 Who are we?

-When we talk about “Clúid”, or “us” or “we” in this statement, we are talking about Clúid Housing Association of 159-161 Sheriff Street Upper, Dublin D01 R8N0 and we are the data controller for the purposes of the General Data Protection Regulation and Data Protection Act 2018.
+When we talk about “Clúid” or “us” or “we” in this statement, we are talking about Clúid Housing of 159-161 Sheriff Street Upper, Dublin D01 R8N0 and we are the data controller for the purposes of the General Data Protection Regulation and Data Protection Act 2018.

 What information do we collect about you?